noynaert/csc346handouts/notes/midtermSpr2024/midtermSpr2024.md

 	- Include a toString() method that uses String.format.
 	- Generate the equals() and hashCode() methods based on the last name and first name matching.
 Ignore the other fields.
 	- Include JavaDoc comments for the class and at least one method
-- Connect tot he misc database on woz.csmp.missouriwestern.edu (10 points)
+- Connect to the misc database on woz.csmp.missouriwestern.edu (10 points)
 	- Use the fakePeople table.
 Select all of the records that have the last_name like 'Kays%'
 	- Store the names returned by the selection in an ArrayList of the bean you created in the previous task.
 You will not be able to get the latitude and longitude from the fake people database.
 	- Sort the ArrayList into order using the built-in Collections.sort() method.
 Print this list to the console.
 (The latitude and longitude will be 0 at this point.)